gilzamir18/AI4U/doc/introduction.md

 Run the scene and see the result.

-> Change the execution speed of the *ControlRequestor* by changing the *Default Time Scale* value to 1.
+> Change the execution speed of the *RLAgent* by changing the *Control Requestor Time Scale* value to 1; or change the property *Default Time Scale* in the node *ControlRequestor*, if you have created one.

 In the document [Introduction to ONNX Model](introductionwithonnxmodels.md), I show how to run the model directly in Godot without using Python.